 Everyone loves Nemo and Dory but I am super excited to meet some of their new friends in Finding Dory.
 Hank, their octopus friend caught my eye in the previews.
 I couldn’t wait to create a Finding Dory costume, a Hank the octopus costume.

-Note Hank is technically a septopus because lots one of his tentacles along the way.
+Note Hank is technically a septopus because he lost one of his tentacles along the way.
 You could totally drop one of the arms in this costume for authenticity if you like. 😉

 DIY Octopus Costume from Finding Dory

 This octopus costume is another hoodie costume.
 I find sweatshirt hoodie costumes really easy to make because I get a solid color base and a hood to create the upper details like a hat, hair or face.

 I happen to find the perfect red hoodie for this project at a local thrift store.
 It’s perfect because it was an XL women’s sweatshirt, this costume requires an oversized sweatshirt because of its design.

 It also didn’t have a front pocket which is unusual.
 In fact I can’t even find a similar one on Amazon to suggest but I don’t think the pocket would make much of a difference.